 From Head-Level to Feature-Level Circuits

-Two lines of work made this possible.
-First, sparse feature circuits [1]Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models
+Two lines of work developed this idea.
+Sparse feature circuits [1]Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models

 Marks, S., Rager, C., Michaud, E. J., et al.